 1E-1.
 Project Ranking and Selection.
-Applicants must indicate whether the CoC used the following to rank and select project applications for the FY 2018 CoC Program Competition:

-(1) objective criteria;
+Applicants must indicate whether the CoC used the following to rank and select project applications for the FY 2018 CoC Program Competition: (1) objective criteria;

-(2) at least one factor related to achieving positive housing outcomes; (3) a specific method for evaluating projects submitted by victim services providers; and
+(1) Objective cinena, (2) at least one factor related to achieving positive housing outcomes; (3) a specific method for evaluating projects submitted by victim services providers; and